Skip to main content

 Internet

-Every computer in internet is identified by a unique IP address.
+• Each computer is identified by a unique IP address.

 Intranet